SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/08_invoke_javacode_from_graphit.md

 ```

 Graphit file LambdaGraphit1.graphit:
-Note that the function times defined above is called from the node (defined as a function)  *field 1* on a variable called *dbl* declared in the parent node
+Note that the function times defined above are called from the node *field 1* (defined as a function) on a variable called *dbl* declared in the parent node
 ![](/articles/15_web_services/17_Graphit/images/52a_invoke_javacode_from_graphit.PNG)